 After the decking is secured and ready, we install the underlayment.
 Standard underlayment consists of 15 pounds felt.
 We also offer 30 pounds felt and synthetic underlayment if those products are desired.
 The shingles follow suit and are the final step of installment.
 Our standard quote includes four different shingle lines that vary in lifespan, weight, and price.

+East Fork Roofing is licensed by the Nevada Manufactured Housing Division.
+Mobile homes in California are governed by local building departments and do not require an additional license.
 Mobile and manufactured homes fall into the same category of roof installation.
-Please note that we only work on mobile homes that currently have shingles on the roof.
+Please note that homes that currently have shingles on the roof are a prime candidate and we will further evaluate your situation if your home doesn't currently have shingles.
 The removal process is the same as other residential projects.
 We remove the existing shingles and inspect the wood (known as decking or sheathing).
 We then put on the underlayment, which consists of ice and water shield and 15 lb. felt.
 Ice and water shield is an underlayment that has an adhesive side that sticks directly to the decking.
 This helps prevent ice from forming at the edges of the roof and in the valleys.
 Most mobile homes are also at a slightly lower pitch than most single-family residences.
 As such, we use two layers of 15 lb. felt where the second layer overlaps at 18 in. intervals.
 This means you get two to three layers of felt ensuring extra leak protection.
 The shingles top it off with a polished finish.
 We offer three different shingles in our standard quote.

 High Altitude Homes